a little jazz, a little soul

-Founded in September of 2018 by original members Ariana Harbin, Kayla Matteucci, and Ricardo Herrera, Sweet Something is an up and coming DC-based project that is ever-changing and growing.
+Founded in September of 2018 by original members Ariana Harbin and Ricardo Herrera, Sweet Something is an up and coming DC-based project that is ever-changing and growing.
 With heavy jazz and soul influences, the group’s sound is diverse, and eclectic.
-While still featuring Ariana’s sultry and smooth vocals, Sweet Something’s new music is quite a departure from their first EP, “In The Parlor,” released in February of 2019.
+While still featuring Ariana’s sultry, smooth vocals and catchy song-writing, Sweet Something’s new music is quite a departure from their first EP, “In The Parlor,” released in February of 2019.
 Their recent work has evolved into a more nu-jazz, groove-based sound, thanks to their newfound drummer, Aaron Ivey.
 Although, the band still stays true to it’s jazz roots by incorporating the classic jazz stylings of piano guru, Quentin Walston.

 Sweet Something is now taking the DC area by storm as the group continues to create new music and grow at a rapid pace.
-Be on the lookout for their first full-length album, to be recorded fall of 2019!
+Be on the lookout for their first full-length album, to be released in 2020!

 Vocals / Ariana Harbin